Vertical farming: Vertical farming around the world

 In 2010 the Green Zionist Alliance proposed a resolution at the 36th World Zionist Congress calling on Keren Kayemet L'Yisrael (Jewish National Fund in Israel) to develop vertical farms in Israel.

 In 2012, the world's first commercial vertical farm was opened in Singapore.
 Sky Greens Farms developed it, and it is three stories high.
 They currently have over 100 nine-metre-tall towers.

 In 2013, the Association for Vertical Farming (AVF) was founded in Munich (Germany).
-By May 2015, the AVF had expanded with regional chapters across Europe, Asia, the USA, Canada, and the United Kingdom.
+By May 2015, the AVF had expanded with regional chapters across Europe, Asia, the US, Canada, and the United Kingdom.
 This organization unites growers and inventors to improve food security and sustainable development.
 AVF focuses on advancing vertical farming technologies, designs, and businesses by hosting international info days, workshops, and summits.

 The world's largest vertical farm opened in Dubai in 2022.
 It produces more than one million kilograms of leafy greens per year, using 95% less water than traditional cultivation and saving 250 million litres of water per year.